Travis d'Arnaud Player Props: Braves vs. Cardinals

-The Atlanta Braves and Travis d'Arnaud, who went 1-for-4 with an RBI last time in action, take on Jake Woodford and the St. Louis Cardinals at Busch Stadium, Monday at 7:45 PM ET.
+After going 1-for-5 with a double and an RBI in his last game, Travis d'Arnaud and the Atlanta Braves face the St. Louis Cardinals (who will start Steven Matz) at 7:45 PM ET on Tuesday.

-In his previous game, he went 1-for-4 with an RBI against the Nationals.
+In his previous appearance, he went 1-for-5 with a double and an RBI against the Cardinals.

 Travis d'Arnaud Game Info & Props vs. the Cardinals